 There’s no question how important ads are to Facebook’s business model.
 “Ads are a part of the Facebook experience; they’re not a tack on,” Facebook Vice President Andrew Bosworth once said.

 But that doesn’t mean users shouldn’t have the option to disable them.
 It’s no secret ad blockers have become commonplace.
 Millions of people use some form of ad blocker today, but more than 90% say they don’t block every ad.

-Common ad blockers like uBlock Origin and Adblock Plus (which we’ve both written about before) give users the option to pick which ads to block and which to allow.
-In turn, this provides the user with more power to customize their browser and lets the advertisers earn revenue without having to resort to window pop-ups and automated ads.
+Common ad blockers like uBlock Origin and Adblock Plus (which we’ve both written about before) offer users the option to pick which ads to block and which to allow.
+This gives users more power to customize their browsers and lets the advertisers earn revenue without having to resort to window pop-ups and automated ads.

 Why you should be using an ad blocker

 Big companies like Yahoo and YouTube have both fallen victim to malvertising in the past.
-Many web browsers have started implementing their own ad-blocking software by default.
-In fact, Google’s latest Chrome blocker, which automatically filters and blocks ads it constitutes as ‘annoying,’ has single-handedly reshaped how companies view online ads.
+Many web browsers have started implementing their own ad blocking software by default.
+In fact, Google’s latest blocker for Chrome, which automatically filters and blocks ads it regards as “annoying,” has single-handedly reshaped how companies view online ads.